Yasmin-AlGhamdi/Nested-Class/README.md

 # Nested-Class
-We used a nested class
+We created a nested class